Drought Central, Drought Observatory by CNR IBE

 Drought WebGIS

 A WebGIS application based on open source solutions customized to integrate different datasets and share maps and graphs of drought indices with researchers, decision-makers and other stakeholders.
-Different functions allow to select sections of territory or visualize the trend of the indices in a specific pixel.
-Maps and graphs can also be downloaded in png format.

 Please Note: Due to the size of the images, it is possible to download sections of the vegetation indices smaller than the whole geographic window.